 Mental health in the music and entertainment industry: Interview with Esther Gramsma

 Introducing Esther Gramsma: production manager, artist liaison, stage manager, tour manager and artist handling.
-Esther travels the world for the biggest music, movie, fashion, sports and corporate productions.
-Additionally, she is a massage therapist and is preparing to expand her practice to support artists, focusing on their total well-being.
-That includes their mental health, but also everything they experience during their career.
-From performing and the pressure it brings to the non-stop temptations around them, their personal development, and everything their touring life brings.
+Esther not only travels the world for the biggest music, movie, fashion, sports and corporate productions, but she is also a massage therapist, preparing to expand her practice to further support artists total well-being including with their mental health and the stress they experience in their career.

 Introducing Esther Gramsma , Production manager, artist liaison, stage manager, tour manager and artist handling.
 Esther travels the world for the biggest music, movie, fashion, sports and corporate productions.
 Additionally, she is a massage therapist and is preparing to expand her practice to support artists, focusing on their total well-being.
 That includes their mental health, but also everything they experience during their career.
 From performing and the pressure it brings to the non-stop temptations around them, their personal development, and everything their touring life brings.